 Surveillance video shows relative pushing 3-year-old boy into the water off Navy Pier, law enforcement source says

-The boy was pulled from the lake around 1 p.m. near the 700 block of East Grand Avenue, according to police.
+The boy was pulled from the lake around 1 p.m.
+Monday, according to police.
 He went into cardiac arrest and was rushed to Lurie Children’s Hospital in “very critical condition,” officials said.

 A 3-year-old boy left in critical condition after being rescued from Lake Michigan near Navy Pier on Monday was pushed into the water by a relative, a law enforcement source told the Sun-Times.